To jump or not to jump: Adhesion and viscous dissipation dictate the detachment of coalescing wall-attached bubbles: Results and Discussion

-{\it Adhesion limited jumping inhibition of asymmetric bubbles}: For asymmetric bubbles, the total dimensionless adhesion energy $W^*_{a,\text{tot}}$, but also its distribution between the large ($W^*_{a,l}$) and small ($W^*_{a,s}$) bubbles may influence the coalescence process.
+For asymmetric bubbles, the total dimensionless adhesion energy $W^*_{a,\text{tot}}$, but also its distribution between the large ($W^*_{a,l}$) and small ($W^*_{a,s}$) bubbles may influence the coalescence process.
 Figure~\ref{fig:4_Wa_LargeSmall} presents our experimental results in the $W^*_{a,l}$ -- $W^*_{a,s}$ phase space, classifying jumping and sticking bubbles.
 Each data point represents a coalescence event, with marker style indicating the outcome (filled symbols for sticking, open for jumping) and shade representing the bubble size ratio $x$.
 The data discussed up to now falls close to the diagonal line, denoting equal distribution of the adhesion energy between the bubbles, while dashed lines indicate isocontours of $W^*_{a,\text{tot}}$.
+Cases where the merged bubble is expected to detach due to buoyancy are omitted from the analysis (see section S2 of \cite{supplMaterial}).

 As expected, larger bubbles typically exhibit higher adhesion energy than smaller ones, which is reflected in the concentration of points above the diagonal.
 For these ``regular" cases, the adhesion energy threshold for jumping inhibition $W_{a,\text{tot}}^* \approx 0.12$ is similar to that of identical bubbles ($W_{a,\text{tot}}^* \approx 0.15$).
 However, ``irregular" cases, for which the smaller bubble has a higher adhesion energy, show jumping inhibition only at slightly higher thresholds ($W_{a,\text{tot}}^* \approx 0.15$-$0.20$), indicating that this configuration favors detachment.
 The blue solid line approximates this transition between jumping and sticking.
 Furthermore, a significant correlation exists between the bubble size ratio $x$ and coalescence outcome, with larger ratios increasing the probability of sticking.
-The vast majority of jumping events occur for $x \lessapprox 1.75$ (cf. Suppl.
-Mat. \cite{supplMaterial}).
+The vast majority of jumping events occur for $x \lessapprox 1.75$ (Fig. S3 in \cite{supplMaterial}).
 This observation aligns with the fact that coalescence of similarly-sized bubbles releases more energy than that of bubbles with the same total volume but greater size disparity \cite{lv2021self,bashkatov2024electrolyte,sanjay2024asymmetry}.